danielsunzhongyuan/my_leetcode_in_python/Questions.md

 The order of output does not matter.
 The hour must not contain a leading zero, for example "01:00" is not valid, it should be "1:00".
 The minute must be consist of two digits and may contain a leading zero, for example "10:2" is not valid, it should be "10:02".

+416. partition-equal-subset-sum
+Given a non-empty array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal.

+Note:
+Each of the array element will not exceed 100.
+The array size will not exceed 200.
+Example 1:

+Input: [1, 5, 11, 5]

+Output: true

+Explanation: The array can be partitioned as [1, 5, 5] and [11].
+Example 2:

+Input: [1, 2, 3, 5]

+Output: false

+Explanation: The array cannot be partitioned into equal sum subsets.

 434. number-of-segments-in-a-string